browserengineering/book/book/layout.md

         self.children.append(InlineLayout(self.node, self))
 ```

-One final nit: what forms the root of this box tree?
+One final nit: what forms the root of this layout tree?
 Since both
 `BlockLayout` and `InlineLayout` require a parent in their
 constructor, we need another layout object at the root.
 Since I think
 of that root as the page itself, let's call it `PageLayout`: